dividab/graphql-norm/README.md

 ## Features

+- Full GraphQL syntax support (including variables, alias, @skip, @include, etc.)
 - Turn any graphql response into a flat (normalized) object map
 - Build a response for any grapqhl query from the normalized object map (denormalize)
 - Merge normalized object maps to build a larger map (eg. a cache)
-- Full GraphQL syntax support (including variables, alias, @skip, @include)
 - Optimized for run-time speed

 ## Example usage